datastructures-js/heap/README.md

 returned with .root() & .extractRoot() functions.
 It implements the following interface

 #### .getKey()
-returns the node's key (number or string) that is used to compare with other.
+returns the node's key (number or string) that is used to compare with other nodes.

 #### .getValue()
 returns the value that is associated with the key.